 I take a few photos from time to time.
 I am drawn to cityscapes and geometry, and I like small cameras so I shoot Micro Four Thirds and 35mm.
 I display a small selection of my favourites at momorgan.photo.

 Something I didn't get around to while young was exploring the world, except for work.
 So these days I'm making an effort to get around a lot.
 Snapshots of my travels tend to end up on instagram.com/momorgan.

 I also have a cat called Millie and the reasons to photograph her are seemingly endless.
 The best ones of her flopping about or sitting in boxes are at millie.cat.
 Frankly there just aren't enough cat pictures on the web, and we've all got to play our part.

 Rather than ruining my home trying to turn it into a recording studio, I've gone in a more performative direction.
 I've brought together PCM and FM modules from the late Eighties with some semi-modular analogue-revival synths.
-I also have a thing for esoteric outboard effects units, the crazier the better.

 My love of analogue extends a little further than synths.
 I'm boring about vinyl and I really like print magazines, in particular right now: the wonderful Electronic Sound (obvs.), the BJP, Anxy, Tricycle, Lion's Roar, and Shelf Heroes.

 I live with bipolar disorder and epilepsy, and am fortunate to enjoy a typical life thanks to the support of experts colleagues and friends.
 I'm very open to talking about my experiences; if that'd be helpful please get in touch!